CBD tincture is a highly potent herbal extract that is produced by steeping high-CBD hemp flowers in a solvent mixture of water and alcohol.

 In mid-2018, FDA cleared Epidiolex (a CBD-based drug) for treatment of seizures associated with Dravet and Lennox-Gastaut syndromes in children older than 2.

-According to animal studies and early research, CBD can also help curb hyperactivity and improve attention for people with Attention-Deficit/Hyperactivity Disorder (ADHD).
+According to animal studies and early research, CBD may help curb hyperactivity and improve attention for people with Attention-Deficit/Hyperactivity Disorder (ADHD).
 Further research on CBD and ADHD is still needed, though.
+Consult a doctor before taking CBD oil for your ADHD as other treatment options may prove more effective.

 Melatonin, in particular, has been known to play a key role in sleep health.
 It not only helps you fall asleep sooner but also stay asleep longer, so you can get plenty of rest and wake up reinvigorated and energized.